-Create a new layer in the Layers panel, which we'll place below the one with our design and hide the design's layer.
+Create a new layer in the Layers panel and place it below the one with our design.
+Then, hide that layer.

 Now we can start working on our background with total freedom.
-Using the Pen tool (P), we generate a shape made with curves that is centered with our composition.
+Using the Pen tool (P), generate a shape made with curves that is center aligned to the composition.
 Don't worry too much about how it looks since you'll probably have to adjust it using the Direct Selection tool (A) until you get a shape that you like.
 The color I used for this shape is #cdc802.

 Copy the shape we created using Ctrl / Cmd + C and paste it in the same place using Shift + Ctrl / Cmd + V. Now paint it with a lighter tone than the one we chose for the main shape.
 In my case it's #ddd767.

-Scale up this layer until it goes over our artboard's limits.
+Scale up this shape until it goes over our artboard's limits.
 Then, we send it to the back using right click → Arrange → Send to back.

 Now double click on the Blend tool (W).
-A panel will pop up in which we must select the Specified Steps option and in the textbox field enter a value between 1 and 5.
-You can try different effects nonetheless.
+A panel will pop up in which we must select the Specified Steps option and enter a value between 1 and 5.
+Try different values and see what you get.

-We go back to the Layers panel and activate our design's layer in order to see how it looks on our background.
+Go back to the Layers panel and activate the design layer in order to see how it looks on our background.

-Seeing it over the background, it looks like it doesn't work well together, so I'll make the design bigger and change the color of the letters from black to white.
+It looks like they don't work well together, so I'll make the design bigger and change the color of the letters from black to white.

-Now we'll create a clipping mask for our design and, this way we'll be able to consider it finished.
-Select the Rectangle tool (M) and make a rectangle the size of the artboard.
+Now create a clipping mask for our design.
+With this, the project would almost be finished.
+Select the Rectangle tool (M) and make a rectangle that has the size of the artboard.
 I did a white one so you can see how it'd look.